 Courses Recently Taught

 This course is designed to introduce students to the study of Asia and the Middle East within the context of the global humanities.
-It serves as a sampler, which will expose students to the rich diversity of Asian and Islamicate humanities.
-The seminar will explore a wide range of primary sources from different places and historical periods.
-These may include such diverse materials as the memoirs of the medieval Mulim traveler Ibn Battuta, "The Analects of Confucius," readings from the "Vedas" and "Upanishads," Farid ud din Attar's "The Conference of the Birds," Kurosawa's "Rashomon," Rabindranath Tagore's "The Home and The World," short fiction from the modern Palestinian author Ghassan Kanafani and examples of contemporary Chinese science fiction.
+It serves as a sampler, which exposes students to the rich diversity of Asian and Islamicate humanities.
+The seminar explores a wide range of primary sources from different places and historical periods.
+These may include such diverse materials as the memoirs of the medieval Muslim traveler Ibn Battuta, "The Analects of Confucius," readings from the "Vedas" and "Upanishads," Farid ud din Attar's "The Conference of the Birds," Kurosawa's "Rashomon," Rabindranath Tagore's "The Home and The World," short fiction from the modern Palestinian author Ghassan Kanafani and examples of contemporary Chinese science fiction.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 Only open to first-year students.

 This capstone seminar is taught by Asian Studies Program faculty in rotation and is organized around a common theme that integrates the various disciplines and regions of Asia.
-Through readings, films, guest lectures and other activities, the course will lead students to synthesize their academic and personal (e.g., off-campus) experiences in a broader comparative perspective.
-Students will produce work that examines one or more topics of their own interest within the comparative Asian framework.
+Through readings, films, guest lectures and other activities, the course leads students to synthesize their academic and personal (e.g., off-campus) experiences in a broader comparative perspective.
+Students produce work that examines one or more topics of their own interest within the comparative Asian framework.
 Required for Asian studies concentrators and joint majors.
-Permission of instructor required.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
+Permission of instructor required.
+Senior standing.
 Offered every spring.

-This course covers the same material as RLST 101 and is open only to first-year students, giving first-years the opportunity to experience the rigorous and intimate seminar setting as they work through the topics and themes of the Religious Studies department's introductory course.
+This course covers the same material as RLST 101 and is open only to first-year students, giving first-years the opportunity to experience the rigorous and intimate seminar setting as they work through the topics and themes of the religious studies department's introductory course.
 This counts toward the 100-level introduction to religious studies course requirement for the major.
 No prerequisite.
 Offered every two years.

-This course will examine Islam in contemporary North America and Canada.
-It will explore such topics as the religious diversity of the Muslim community, the relevance and practice of Islamic law in a secular society, the problem of Islamophobia, and issues of race, ethnicity and gender among North American Muslims.
-This counts as an advanced Islam tradition course requirement for the major.
+This advanced course examines Islam in contemporary North America and Canada.
+It explores such topics as the religious diversity of the Muslim community; the relevance and practice of Islamic law in a secular society; the problem of Islamophobia; and issues of race, ethnicity and gender among North American Muslims.
+This counts toward the religious traditions requirement as Islamic.
 No prerequisite.